PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Overview.md

 -	[This is a model](https://docs.google.com/document/d/166IJ62T9OEnrNnJgmgAH2aiSS-mM6Uzd?rtpof=true&authuser=bram.heijligers%40gmail.com&usp=drive_fs); and how to use it ...

 ## Sources:

+### Summary of Material:
+- (Summary of Concepts and Terms)[https://github.com/BredaUniversityADSAI/ADS-AI/blob/260f3f788372cfb55e2a4ba2956800de1b3b14a8/docs/Study%20Content/Cognition%20Fundamentals/assets/Summary%20of%20Concepts%20and%20Terms.docx]: Highly recommended read which summarizes most important concepts discussed in the literature below.
+It also contains various important model you can use to create cognitive systems; or systems to deal with information processing in general.

 ### Books & Papers:
 1. Styles, E.A.
 (2005).
 Attention, Perception and Memory: An integrated Introduction.
 Psychology Press, Taylor & Francis.